avajs/ava/docs/02-execution-context.md

 ## `t.log(...values)`

 Log values contextually alongside the test result instead of immediately printing them to `stdout`.
 Behaves somewhat like `console.log`, but without support for placeholder tokens.

+## `t.timeout(ms)`

+Set a timeout for the test, in milliseconds.
+The test will fail if this timeout is exceeded.
+The timeout is reset each time an assertion is made.